Junecran/MA1805-InteractiveProject2025/README.md

 - Randomly generating the maze could have improved the game's replayability.
 However, I view this as a positive outcome: once players learn the optimal solution, the game can symbolise how people become more adept at avoiding online dangers through experience.

 - Creating the maze was a nightmare as it was hard to see the briary code as walls and paths.
-After the first couple of maze drafts, I made a ‘Maze Maker code’ heavily inspired by code from digital pixel painting apps.
+After the first couple of maze drafts, I made a ‘Maze Maker Tool’ heavily inspired by code from digital pixel painting apps.
 (More of the ‘Maze Maker Code’ below)

 - Player movement posed a significant challenge, as the initial methods resulted in choppy motion.
 I found it undesirable to repeatedly press keys, so I implemented a 'holding the button down' approach.
 However, this adjustment made navigation through the maze's openings feel awkward.
 I intend to improve this aspect in future iterations.